 The age-old wooden hand fan is surprisingly effective.
-You can choose a traditional design or a colour scheme to suit your style.
-Or you can turn the fans into your bonbonniere with something personalised.
-You can even print your wedding program on them!
+You can choose a traditional design or a colour scheme to suit your wedding colour palette.
+You can even turn the fans into your bonbonniere with something personalised like a photo or a print of your favourite reading.

 Or maybe you’re into gadgets, in that case Kmart has battery-operated hand-held fans.
 Who doesn’t love a trip to Kmart for bargain wedding styling!

 Get an ice cream truck to stop by.
 Everyone will revel in their childhood favourites while wondering if it’s rude to go back for seconds!
 There are a tonne of suppliers in Melbourne who can make your ice cream dreams come true -Mr Whippy, Melbourne Ice Cream Vans, Mr Softy- to name a few.